A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

 where the kinetic and potential energy components are calculated as:

-Consistent with the velocity responses in Fig. \ref{fig:FIG6}(b-ii,iii), the total energy bars, $\mathrm{TE}_{(\mathrm{N}+1)/2, \mathrm{N}}$ in Fig. \ref{fig:FIG6}(d-ii,iii), are significantly lower in both the AMMs compared to the base MoA indicating a reduction in transmission into the material bulk.
-This contrast in the transmission is facilitated by a superior energy localization at the edge defect in both AMMs, as evident from the higher energy content in Fig. \ref{fig:FIG6}(d-i).
-Furthermore, each AMM manifests a distinct energy localization behavior commensurate with the prescribed $\dot{\mathrm{V}}_\mathrm{E}$ scales from Fig. \ref{fig:FIG3}.
-The persistence of these prescribed velocity scales throughout the AMMs (Fig.\ref{fig:FIG6}(b,d-ii,iii)) reiterates the importance of the velocity amplitude envelope, $\dot{\mathrm{V}}_\mathrm{E}$ as a critical behavioral parameter that customizes both the localized response at the defect location and the energy transmission into the bulk.
+Consistent with the velocity responses in Fig. \ref{fig:FIG7}(b-ii,iii), the total energy bars, $\mathrm{TE}_{(\mathrm{N}+1)/2, \mathrm{N}}$ in Fig. \ref{fig:FIG7}(d-ii,iii), are significantly lower in both the PnCs compared to the MoA PnC indicating a reduction in transmission into the material bulk.
+This contrast in the transmission is facilitated by a superior energy localization at the edge defect in both PnCs, as evident from the higher energy content in Fig. \ref{fig:FIG7}(d-i).
+Furthermore, each PnC manifests a distinct energy localization behavior commensurate with the prescribed $\dot{\mathrm{V}}_\mathrm{E}$ scales from Fig. \ref{fig:FIG3}.
+The persistence of these prescribed velocity scales throughout the PnCs (Fig.\ref{fig:FIG7}(b,d-ii,iii)) reiterates the importance of the velocity amplitude envelope, $\dot{\mathrm{V}}_\mathrm{E}$ as a critical behavioral parameter that customizes both the localized response at the defect location and the energy transmission into the bulk.

-Additional modifications to the AMM, e.g., adding more defects\cite{JoIJMS2022}, secondary branching of the mass-spring chain\cite{Deymier2013}, can be made according to operational requirements to further customize the AMM behavior without affecting the characteristics of the existing edge defect under reasonable proximity limits(\ref{sec:Multi-DMoA}).
-Therefore, our modified analytical method offers a systematic strategy to design multi-functional defect-embedded AMMs based on simple mass-spring reduced-order models.
+Additional modifications to the PnC, e.g., adding more defects\cite{JoIJMS2022}, secondary branching of the mass-spring PnC\cite{Deymier2013}, can be made according to operational requirements to further customize the PnC behavior without affecting the characteristics of the existing edge defect under reasonable proximity limits(\ref{sec:Multi-DMoA}).
+Therefore, our modified analytical method offers a systematic strategy to design multi-functional defect-embedded PnCs based on simple mass-spring reduced-order models.